SNP leadership: Forbes hits back at Swinney in gay marriage row

 Ms Forbes took time out of the spotlight on Wednesday following controversy over a series of interviews earlier this week.

-It is understood Ms Forbes has brought in a media adviser as part of her effort to reshape her campaign.
+It is understood she has brought in a media adviser as part of her effort to reshape her campaign.

 The Free Church of Scotland has said it was composed of people "from all political persuasions, some of whom will not share Kate's politics, particularly over an independent Scotland".